Selenium: Chalcogen compounds

 Unlike sulfur, which forms a stable trioxide, selenium trioxide is thermodynamically unstable and decomposes to the dioxide above 185 °C:

-2 SeO3 -> 2 SeO2 + O2 (ΔH = −54 kJ/mol)

 Selenium trioxide is produced in the laboratory by the reaction of anhydrous potassium selenate (K2SeO4) and sulfur trioxide (SO3).

 Salts of selenous acid are called selenites.
 These include silver selenite (Ag2SeO3) and sodium selenite (Na2SeO3).

 Hydrogen sulfide reacts with aqueous selenous acid to produce selenium disulfide: